 Perth Taxi companies have wheelchair accessible vehicles.
-Please request the taxi to drop you off at the main (eastern) entrance to Parliament House facing the Mitchell Freeway.
+Please request the taxi to drop you off at the main (eastern) entrance to Parliament House.

 Private bus parking

 There are two bus layover bays adjacent to Parliament House at the southern end of Harvest Terrace.
 Additional layover bays are available at the Constitutional Centre on the corner of Havelock St and Parliament Place (350 metres from Parliament House).
 Bus parking is available in Kings Park.